seedcase-project/seedcase-website/design/decisions/why-django/index.md

 programming language, which may not be ideal for all teams.
 Additionally, Ruby on Rails has a large footprint and can be slow for certain use cases.

+### FastAPI

+FastAPI is a modern, high-performance web framework for building APIs with Python.
+It is designed to be fast, and easy to use.
+FastAPI includes features like automatic validation of request bodies, async support, and built-in OpenAPI documentation.
+These features make it a popular choice for building scalable and maintainable APIs, especially for applications that require high performance real-time responses.

+However, it's important to consider the specific needs of the application.
+FastAPI may be a good choice for applications that require high performance real-time responses, while Django may be a better fit for complex web applications that require a full-stack framework with many built-in features.
+Additionally, Django's mature and widely adopted nature means that it has a large and active community, which can be a significant advantage in terms of support and available resources.

 ## Factors that influenced the decision

 Several factors influenced our decision to use Django over Flask and Ruby on